How Does Thousand Trails Really Work? March 2025 Update

 In my Starting My Full-Time Adventure blog post, I left one thing out.
 How would I be able to afford to pay for a place to sleep every night?

-I had heard about Thousand Trails, looked into it, and decided to buy a Southeast Zone pass with the Trails Collection option.
+I had heard about Thousand Trails, looked into it, and decided to buy a Southeast Zone pass (currently $755 for one year) with the Trails Collection option (+$450).
 This gave me over 20 campgrounds in the Southeast that I could camp “for free”, or just the cost of the yearly dues.
 Adding the Trails Collection added over 100 campgrounds, all over the country.
-Total cost for the year, $1,008.
+Total cost for the year is $1,205.

 The Zone pass does have limitations, and it gets confusing very quickly.
 Basically, you can stay for 14 days in a park, then you have to leave the system for 7 days.

-You can make your reservations up to 60 days in advance, which sometimes is not enough.
+You can make your reservations up to 60 days in advance, which sometimes makes it challenging to get into the park you want.

-Ok, so with the Thousand Trails Zone Pass and Trails Collective, I had a place to stay for up to 3 weeks a month.
+So, with the Thousand Trails Zone Pass and Trails Collective, I had a place to stay for up to 3 weeks a month.
 But what about the 4th week?
-It was still going to cost me over $300, and a lot of headaches trying to find other campsites.
+It was still going to cost me over $350, and a lot of headaches trying to find other campsites.

 I have found the best way to use the program is to plan your travels and adventures as far in advance as you can.